Undergraduate ABA Options

 Are you an undergraduate student interested in Applied Behavior Analysis (ABA)?

 Our program offers a minor in ABA that students from all majors are welcome to enroll in.
 If you are an educational psychology (EPY) major, we also offer a concentration in ABA within the major.
 If you are interested in either of these options, please consult with your advisor.
-You can also email Dr. Hallie Smith, program coordinator, if you have any questions specific to the minor.
-Please follow the links below to view details about the minor in ABA.
+You can also email Beca Spencer (email@example.com) if you have questions specific to the minor.
+Please follow the links below to view the ABA minor handbook; the handbook contains all the information pertaining to the minor, the required courses and course sequence, as well as the declaration form that needs to be completed and email to Beca Spencer if you would like to be a part of our undergraduate minor program.

 - For Non-EPY Majors: Applied Behavior Analysis Minor Handbook